IIIF/website/source/community/conduct-guidelines.md

 title: "Guidelines for IIIF Code of Conduct Team Members"
 layout: default
 tags: [event ]
+redirect_from:
+  - /event/conduct-guidelines/
 ---

+# Guidelines for IIIF Code of Conduct Team Members

 The IIIF Code of Conduct Team comprises all dedicated IIIF staff, plus a minimum of four representatives from different IIIF Consortium (IIIF-C) member institutions, and four individuals from across the IIIF community (not from IIIF-Consortium institutions).
 The team is composed based on a first-come, first-served volunteer approach, with rolling turnover.
 The following points are designed to provide continuity and guidance for addressing conduct issues per the [IIIF Code of Conduct][iiif-conduct].